Trans-Java Toll Road: Juanda–Tanjung Perak Toll Road

-Pandaan-Malang Toll Road
+Pandaan–Malang Toll Road

 The 38.5 km Pandaan-Malang Toll Road is divided into five sections: Section 1 (15.5 km) between Pandaan and Purwodadi, Section 2 (8.1 km between Purwodadi and Lawang, Section 3 7.1 km between Lawang and Singosari, Section 4 (4.8 km between Singosari and Pakis, and Section 5 (3.1 km between Pakis and Malang.
 This toll road connects with Gempol-Pandaan Toll Road.
 On May 13, 2019, Sections 1, 2 and 3 have been formally opened, whereas Section 4 which is 87 percent completed, is opened for daytime travel only to accommodate travellers leaving for Eid Al-Fitr.
 The toll road has reduced traffic on arterial roads and national roads, which will facilitate transportation of goods to Malang and Batu, and has cut the travel time between Pandaan and Malang to less than an hour.

-Solo–Yogyakarta-Kulonprogo Toll Road
+Solo–Yogyakarta–Kulonprogo Toll Road

 The Solo–Yogyakarta-Kulonprogo Toll Road will connect the cities of Surakarta and Yogyakarta.
 The toll road runs from north to south with the north end connected to the Semarang-Solo Toll Road and the south end connected Yogyakarta-Magelang.

-Semarang-Demak Toll Road
+Semarang–Demak Toll Road

 On September 23, 2019, a concession to PT Pembangunan Perumahan Semarang Demak signing has been done for building 27 kilometers Semarang Demak Toll Road.
-The toll road will be also functioned as embankment to avoid the sea water inundate the land.
+The toll road will be also functioned as embankment to avoid land inundation by sea water.
 Predicted the project will be finished and functioned in 2022.